Pet, Inc.: Founding

 Production of Helvetia's first product, "Highland Evaporated Cream" unsweetened condensed milk, started on June 14, 1885, in an old, converted wool factory.
 They were soon processing 300 gallons of raw milk a day.
 But, on July 8, 1885, the steam-powered sterilizer exploded and the company ceased operations for a month for repairs.

 Production restarted in August 1885 and by the end of the year, Helvetia's evaporated milk was beginning to gain recognition in the Southern US.
 Its reputation was boosted after it donated 10 cases to victims of a fire in Galveston, Texas, and a grocer in El Paso, Texas, ordered 100 cases after crediting it with helping to bring his sick infant back to health.

 However, throughout its first year the company experienced a number of setbacks.
 The new equipment required frequent adjustment, the factory was short of water and the company had to drill a number of additional wells, and, most concerning, cases of its milk began spoiling on store shelves.
-Production was halted several times to deal with these issues and much of the blame was placed on Meÿenberg.
+Production was halted several times to deal with these issues and much of the blame was placed on Meyenberg.
 He was asked to take a reduced salary until the issues were resolved.
-Although he believed that the cause of the spoilage was inadequately sealed cans, others claimed that Meÿenberg's sterilization process was to blame.
-Meÿenberg refused to accept a reduced salary and left the company in August 1886.
+Although he believed that the cause of the spoilage was inadequately sealed cans, others claimed that Meyenberg's sterilization process was to blame.
+Meyenberg refused to accept a reduced salary and left the company in August 1886.
 He went on to assist Elbridge Amos Stuart in producing Carnation Evaporated Milk in 1899.

 At Helvetia, Latzer, who had resigned within a year of the company's founding, rejoined and assumed the role of technical director and president.
 Latzer had both a college degree and an education in chemistry and went to work to determine the cause of the spoilage.
 Assisted by Dr. Werner Schmidt, Wildi, and Knoebel, all of whom had studied chemistry, the company determined that the spoilage had been caused by bacteria and resolved the problem.
 During the investigation, Latzer made improvements to Helvetia's operations, automating its plant and improving production speed and safety in the process.